White stag: Folklore

 White deer hold a place in the traditions of many cultures.
 They are considered to be messengers from the otherworld in some Celtic mythology; they also played an important role in other pre-Indo-European cultures, especially in the north.
 The Celts believed that the white stag would appear when one was transgressing a taboo, such as when Pwyll trespassed into Arawn's hunting grounds.
 In English folklore, the white hart is associated with Herne the Hunter.

 Arthurian legend states that the creature has a perennial ability to evade capture, and that the pursuit of the animal represents mankind's spiritual quest.
 It also signalled that the time was high for the knights of the kingdom to pursue a quest.

 In Catholicism and Eastern Orthodox, the white stag was partly responsible for the conversion of the martyr Saint Eustace.
 Eustace saw a vision of Christ between the stag's antlers and was told that he would suffer for Christ.
 A similar legend is associated with Saint Hubert.

 The White Hart was the badge of King Richard II of England, who probably derived it from the arms of his mother, Joan "The Fair Maid of Kent", heiress of Edmund of Woodstock.
 It may also have been a pun on his name, as in "Rich-hart".
 Richard's White Hart is recumbent and wears a gold crown as a collar, attached to a long gold chain, symbolising both the suffering of Christ and Richard's burden of kingship, both noble and enslaved.
 It associated Richard's rule with piety and asserted his divine authority.
 The emblem features prominently in a notable piece of late 14th-century religious art known as Wilton Diptych (National Gallery, London), which is thought to be the earliest authentic contemporary portrait of an English king; in the diptych paintings, Richard II is depicted wearing a gold and enamelled White Hart jewel, and even the angels surrounding the Virgin Mary all wear White Hart badges.
 On one of the reverse panels, there is a White Hart seated on a bed of rosemary, symbolising remembrance and sorrow.

 The white stag has also been invoked in contemporary society for its symbolism.
 Robert Baden-Powell, founder of the Scouting movement, spoke to Scouts at the 1933 World Jamboree in Gödöllő, Hungary, about the white stag:

 Today, the Hungarian branch of Scouts uses the white stag as a symbol.
 The white stag is also prevalent in Hungarian mythology; it was believed that a white stag led the brothers Hunor and Magor to Scythia, an action which preceded the formation of the Hun and Magyar people.
-The White Stag Leadership Development Program bases much of its spirit and traditions on the white stag of Hungarian mythology.